overture-stack/lectern/README.md

     └── validation
 ```

-The modules in the monorepo are organized into three categories:
+The modules in the monorepo are organized into two categories:

    * __apps/__ - Standalone processes meant to be run.
 These are published to [ghcr.io](https://ghcr.io) as container images.
    * __packages/__ - Reusable packages shared between applications and other packages.
 Packages are published to [NPM](https://npmjs.com) .